-- 6. Intake of the Course: As per AICTE approval. - 7.
-Duration: Two- Year Full Time - 8.
-Pattern: 60:40 - 9.
-Fee Structure: As per Fee Regulating Authority, Govt. of Maharashtra and Shivaji University regulations - 10.
-Medium of Instruction: English - 11.
+- 5. Intake of the Course: As per AICTE approval. - 6.
+Duration: Two- Year Full Time - 7.
+Pattern: 60:40 with CBCS - 8.
+Fee Structure: As per Fee Regulating Authority, Govt. of Maharashtra and Shivaji University regulations - 9.
+Medium of Instruction: English - 10.
+Faculty Members: As per revised AICTE directions - 11.
 Teacher Qualification: As per AICTE norms prescribed time to time.